Putting out fires in local government: Modeling and measuring the influence of managers on public production with an application to fire protection

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Kneedler Donahue, Amy E., "Putting out fires in local government: Modeling and measuring the influence of managers on public production with an application to fire protection" (2000).
 Public Administration - Dissertations.
-Paper 35.
+35.